-- The vehicle is stopped immediately after turning. - The compass does not adjust while the vehicle is stopped. - The ignition switch is turned off immediately after turning. - The vehicle is on an inclined surface.

-- The vehicle is in a place where the earth's magnetic field is subject to interference by artificial magnetic fields (underground parking, under a steel tower, between buildings, roof parking, near a crossing, near a large vehicle, etc.). - The vehicle is magnetized.
+- The vehicle is stopped immediately after turning. - The compass does not adjust while the vehicle is stopped. - The ignition switch is turned off immediately after turning. - The vehicle is on an inclined surface. - The vehicle is in a place where the earth's magnetic field is subject to interference by artificial magnetic fields (underground parking, under a steel tower, between buildings, roof parking, near a crossing, near a large vehicle, etc.). - The vehicle is magnetized.
 (There is a magnet or a metal object on or near the inside rear view mirror.) - The battery has been disconnected.

-Your vehicle is out of the set zone.
-Refer to the "CALIBRATING THE COMPASS" below to set the zone number.
+If your vehicle is out of the set zone, refer to "CALIBRATING THE COMPASS" below to set the zone number.

-The compass works to calibrate the direction automatically while the vehicle is in motion, if deviation is small.
+If the deviation is small, the compass works to calibrate the direction automatically while the vehicle is in motion.
 For additional precision or for complete calibrating, see "CALIBRATING THE COMPASS" below.